Orpington

 Orpington is a town in Greater London, England, within the London Borough of Bromley.
-It is 13.4 miles (21.6 km) south east of Charing Cross.
+It is 13.4 miles (21.6 km) southeast of Charing Cross, close to the border with Kent.

 On the south-eastern edge of the Greater London Built-up Area, it is south of St Mary Cray, southwest of Swanley, west of Ramsden, north of Goddington and Green Street Green, and east of Crofton and Broom Hill.
 Orpington is covered by the London BR postcode area.

 It is identified in the London Plan as one of 35 major centres in Greater London.